Sump Pumps – Usage, Installation, and Troubleshooting

 Sometimes a sump pump will turn on but won’t appear to drain any water.
-Usually that means that the pump has been clogged and jammed up with debris or sediment.
-If that’s the case, you’re best option is to probably just buy a new pump, especially if your current pump is over 5 years old.
+Usually, that means that the pump has been clogged and jammed up with debris or sediment.
+If that’s the case, your best option is to probably just buy a new pump, especially if your current pump is over 5 years old.
 New, reliable models start around $200.

 Sump Pump Not Getting Power